insected/bobbae_gcp-wiki/Interview-Infrastructure.md

-## do you have and cloud certification ?   what kinds?
+## do you have any cloud certification ?   what kinds?

 Discuss details